dmbarbour/awelon/AboutAO.md

 ### Flat Namespace

-AO's namespace has no imports and exports, nor even a syntax to define words.
-All words are provided through an environment provided dictionary.
-And all words in the dictionary are available.
-There are no context-dependent words.
-This has many advantages, including:
+AO has no syntax for imports and exports, nor even a syntax to define words.
+Instead, AO developers maintain a dictionary through their programming environment.
+A word, in this dictionary, is both the unit of modularity and a functional software component.
+(Some words, by naming convention, may also represent environment extensions, automated tests, or live services.)
+All words in the dictionary in the dictionary are uniformly available: no hierarchy, no context-dependent bindings.

-* words become the unit of modularity
+AO's design has many advantages, including:

 * no boiler-plate import/export management
 * common language and refactoring across projects
+* unifies module, function, and software component
 * easy fit for a wiki-based programming environment
 * more opportunity for discovery, reuse, knowledge sharing
 * conflicts resolved, not avoided: dense namespace, terse code

-Of course, a flat namespace can be irritating in cases where we really want words to have unambiguous, operational meaning in a particular context, such as DSLs.
+However, a flat namespace also has a weakness.
+In some use-cases, we want words to have unambiguous *operational definitions* in a particular context, such as a DSLs or a specific project.
+Historically, developers in languages with flat namespaces address this concern by use of naming convention, typically a prefix identifying a library.
+But this solution comes with a terrible price: increased verbosity, decreased readability.

-To help address this concern, developers can use words with with prefixes or suffixes in a conventional manner.
-Then a good programming environment should be configurable to render words differently based on these conventions - leveraging style, color, icons, and hiding the repetitive bits.
-Similarly, when typing the word, the editor can help a developer select the intended meaning, leveraging awareness of typeful context.

-In general, edit-time resolution in this manner should be favored to use of AO's ambiguity feature.
-It will result in a more colorful, meaningful programming environment.

-Long term, I imagine we'll discover common features across many domains, and we might want to factor common subprograms into the more common vernacular.
-However, having project specific words based on a prefix isn't a bad way to start a new project, and the programming environment can eliminate most of the pain of doing so.
+Fortunately, we can address this weakness in a modern programming environment.

+AO has almost no syntax, and minimal need for syntax highlighting.
+AO programming environments are thus free to use color and style to improve readability and developer awareness in more ad-hoc ways, such as identifying ambiguity properties and types... or as an alternative to rendering full words.

+We can configure our programming environments to recognize common prefixes or suffixes, and instead render distinct colors, styles, or icons.
+This way, we can disambiguate the origin of a word at a glance, without reading disambiguation text.
+It also becomes easy to see more of the program at once, and to recognize patterns in how words from different DSLs and projects are mixed.
+To help write these longer words, we can leverage auto-complete.
+Color also helps for auto-complete, to more quickly identify the desired word.

+AO should have a single dictionary for many thousands of projects.

+Cross-project refactoring then becomes an effective basis for discovering or creating common words that need no prefix, or perhaps be part of a common DSL.
+Developers are free to use project specific words to start, then slowly shift reusable content into shared spaces.

 ### Documentation and Learning AO